Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 ### Defining the application boundaries

 The term "data application" is purposefully vague but in reality these applications will often take the form of an Extract, Transform, Load (ETL) process.
-If we think about the typical ETL process that we might commonly want to build on platforms like Databricks or Amazon EMR, then we can really think of the Extract and Load stages as defining the I/O boundaries of our application - it's at these points that we reach out and interact with the world.
-This fact should inform our overall software design and, in particualr, the way we test the different components of the process:
+If we think about the typical ETL process that we might want to build on platforms like Databricks or Amazon EMR, then we can really think of the Extract and Load stages as defining the I/O boundaries of our application - it's at these points that we reach out and interact with the world.
+This fact should inform our overall software design and, in particular, the way we test the different components of the process.

 !["A diagram showing the constituent pieces of an ETL process and the associated testing boundaries"]({{ "/assets/img/stop-writing-scripts-etl.png" | relative_url }})